benbotto/node-data-mapper/README.md

 Relationships between tables are not formally defined in node-data-mapper, so join conditions and relationships are left entirely up to the developer.

 Let's consider another example.
-To find all employees that have not received bonuses a LEFT OUTER JOIN can be used (a minus in set terminology):
+To find all employees that have not received bonuses a minus operation (in set terminology) can be employed using a LEFT OUTER JOIN:

 ```js
 var query = bikeShopDC